aniruddhasm/rate-limiter-custom/README.md

 - If the bucket is empty, requests are blocked with a `429 Too Many Requests` response.
 - Suitable for APIs that need to handle sudden request bursts efficiently.

+### **4️⃣ Leaky Bucket Algorithm**
+- Requests are added to a queue (bucket), which processes them at a fixed rate.
+- If too many requests arrive too quickly, the bucket overflows, and excess requests are dropped (blocked with `429 Too Many Requests`).
+- Ensures a steady flow of requests instead of handling them in bursts.
+- Ideal for APIs that require smooth request distribution to prevent sudden spikes in traffic.

-After the time window expires (or tokens are refilled), requests are allowed again based on the chosen algorithm.
+After the time window expires (or tokens are refilled, or requests are processed), new requests are allowed based on the chosen algorithm. 🚀